noviluni/Letargia/README.md

 ##Bugs and next steps
-- [BUG] Now introduced date is not good processed by Google Flight.
-- [NEXT] Don't include repeated results.
+- [NEXT] "Take me home" option.
+Option to find best options to back home once you have decided where to go.
-- [NEXT] Instead of showing result in console, it could be fine to show it in an HTML file.
+- [NEXT] Instead of showing result in console, show it in an HTML file.
 - [NEXT] Add a budget option.
-Now is fixed on 50€.
+Now it's fixed on 50€.
 - [NEXT] Graphical interface to select dates and departure airport.

+##Log
+- [SOLVED] Date doesn't work properly.
+- [DONE] Now it doesn't includes repeated results.
+- [DONE] Now prices are shown in order.

 ##About